VariantSync/Vatras/README.md

 To extend or reuse the library, we offer a range of tutorials in the [Tutorials module](src/Tutorial).
 These tutorials are literate Agda files with holes for you to fill in.
-Hence, when trying the tutorials you can directly check your definitions to be type-correct with Agda in a suitable editor (e.g., Emacs of VS Code) and you can navigate the framework.
+Hence, when trying the tutorials you can directly check your definitions to be type-correct with Agda in a suitable editor (e.g., Emacs or VS Code) and you can navigate the framework.
 The tutorials might also serve as copy-and-paste-templates for new definitions.

 1. [The New Language Tutorial](src/Tutorial/A_NewLanguage.lagda.md) explains how to define a new variability language, including syntax, semantics, and configuration.